Citizen Public Market

-Citizen Public Market is a food hall located in Downtown Culver City, California.
+Citizen Public Market was a food hall located in Downtown Culver City, California.
 The food hall opened on November 18, 2020, becoming the city's first.
-Citizen Public Market is located in a historic 1929 Beaux Art and Art Deco landmark, the Citizen Publishing Company Building, which formerly housed the operations of The Citizen, a local newspaper from which the food hall derives its name.
-The two-story 7500 ft2 space houses eight restaurants and a rooftop deck.
+Citizen Public Market was located in a historic 1929 Beaux Art and Art Deco landmark, the Citizen Publishing Company Building, which formerly housed the operations of The Citizen, a local newspaper from which the food hall derives its name.
+The two-story 7500 ft2 space housed eight restaurants and a rooftop deck.
+It permanently closed on November 2, 2025.